£17,250 awarded for chemical burns injury

-Following the surgery the Claimant suffered excruciating pain.
+Following the surgery the claimant suffered excruciating pain.
 A skin graft was needed.

-The Claimant had to be readmitted to hospital for treatment for the burn on several occasions.
+The claimant had to be readmitted to hospital for treatment for the burn on several occasions.

 Conclusion and settlement

-Lliability was admitted and an out of Court settlement reached.
+Liability was admitted and an out of Court settlement reached.